AdobeDocs/marketo.it-IT/help/marketo/product-docs/additional-apps/seo/inbound-links/seo-remove-delete-an-inbound-link-url.md

    ![](assets/image2014-9-18-13-3a49-3a44.png)

-Il collegamento in entrata è stato eliminato.
+Questo collegamento in entrata è stato eliminato.